 We upgraded Mirage’s standard walking collar to a harness a few years back, and walks have been much easier on her.

-When the summer months arrive, we humans spend more time on our decks and patios.
+When the summer months arrive, my husband and I love to spend more time on our deck.

 With increased temperatures, dog heat exhaustion can become a concern.